TCPWAVE/AWS-Cloud-DDI-Automation/README.md

 # 5. Configuration Steps to send CSV to external server
 **Steps to create a Lambda function**
-1. Create Lambda function by uploading the below zip file.
+1. Create Lambda function by uploading the send_csv_to_external_server_fn.zip file.
 Update the ftp parameters and the file path in index.js according to the ftp server details.
 Update the value of the parameter ‘rotationDuration’ as per the requirement.
 Default value is 24 hours.
 Please refer to ‘Variables’ and ‘Custom Tags’ sections provided above to know more information about other variables.
 2. Increase the timeout value to avoid timeout issue because of network latency.
 3. Assign execution role to the function which has below policies attached to it.
 AmazonEC2ReadOnlyAccess, AmazonDynamoDBFullAccess and AWSLambdaVPCAccessExecutionRole.